 That said, of course it ultimately depends on whether you’re interested in accumulating air miles.
 I expect most Singaporeans do, however.
-According to a Visa study last year, about 95% of Singaporeans travelled overseas for leisure in the past two years.
+According to a Visa study, about 95% of Singaporeans travelled overseas for leisure in the past two years.

 Okay, say I want to earn air miles from my spending, which credit card should I get?

-Although there are many air miles credit cards currently offered in Singapore, the most popular are the UOB PRVI Miles Card, the ANZ Travel Visa Signature, the American Express Krisflyer Card and the Citibank PremierMiles Card.
+Although there are many air miles credit cards currently offered in Singapore, the most popular are the UOB PRVI Miles Card, the Standard Chartered Visa Infinite Credit Card, the American Express Krisflyer Ascend Card and the Citibank PremierMiles Card.
 Some of these cards are popular because of their high accrual rate, while others are popular because of the generous sign-up bonuses and other promotions.